Henry D. Todd: Continued career

 In 1865 and 1866, Todd was a mathematics instructor at the Naval Academy.
 Between 1867 and 1877, Todd taught first in Brookline, Massachusetts, and later in Philadelphia.
-In 1877 he returned to the Naval Academy faulty, and he remained a member until his retirement.
+In 1877 he returned to the Naval Academy faculty, and he remained a member until his retirement.
 Beginning with the relative rank of lieutenant as an assistant professor, Todd later held the relative rank of commander as a full professor and head of a faculty department, and captain as assistant director of publication for the Nautical Almanac.
 When he was appointed director, Todd received promotion to the relative rank of rear admiral.

 From 1879 to 1886, Todd was head of the physics and chemistry department at the Naval Academy.
 In 1886, he became assistant director of publication for the Navy's annual American Ephemeris and Nautical Almanac.
 In 1899, he became director, and he remained in this post until 1900.
 Having reached the mandatory retirement age of 62, Todd left the Navy in August 1900.